samjmarshall/carpenter/README.md

 carpenter image build php-nginx
 ```

 **Test** - Test is run immediately after build by default.
-This allows you to run tests against your build at any time, however, only when the target build is still accessible i.e. local Docker or Vagrant builds.
+This allows you to run tests against your build at any time, however, only when the target is accessible after build i.e. local Docker or Vagrant builds.
 ```bash
 carpenter image test php-nginx
 ```